InduSubramanian/CovidCare/README.md

 - **Contact Volunteer and CovidCare Volunteer app**

 	As the patient is quarantined they cannot go outside to buy essentials, for which a volunteer is assigned to them.
 Once the patient is notified of their volunteer's details, they can use the app to connect with the volunteer.
-On the other side, a volunteer can use the CovidCare Volunteer app to login and view the volunteers that have been assigned to them along with their address and phone number.
+On the other side, a volunteer can use the CovidCare Volunteer app to login and view the patients that have been assigned to them along with their address and phone number.

 	<img src='gifs/volunteer.gif' width=200 height=400>

 - **Pranayama**

 	It has been scientifically proven that Pranayama increases lung capacity and boosts immunity.
-The app provides a virtual assist and encourages the patient to perform breathing exercises daily.
+The app provides virtual assistance and encourages the patient to perform breathing exercises daily.

 	<img src='gifs/pranayama.gif' width=200 height=400>